CorentinVaillant/bugscraper/README.md

+I am currently trying to improve bugscrapper by adding the support for midi controller (a must have !)

+# README of Yolwoocle's Bugscrapper :

 **NOTE:** if you are just here to obtain a free copy of the game, I'm okay with that, but please consider sharing the game with other people, or [supporting me](https://yolwoocle.itch.io/bugscraper) if you can.
 Thanks! 🙂
 <br>
 <div align="center">